NingMingHao/Yolov8TensorrtRos/README.md

 * You may visualize the onnx model in [netron](https://netron.app/)
 ### Compile it in C++ node
 * This part is modified based on [tensorrt-cpp-api](https://github.com/cyrusbehr/tensorrt-cpp-api/tree/main)
-* What I have done it to add a postprocess of the output (Nx84x8400) of the YOLOv8
+* What I have done:
+  * Add a postprocess of the output (Nx84x8400) of the YOLOv8
-  * Remove unnecessary classes, only keeps the 0-16
+    * Remove unnecessary classes, only keeps the 0-16, you can customize this in the roslaunch
       0: person
       1: bicycle
       2: car
       3: motorcycle
       4: airplane
       5: bus
       6: train
       7: truck
       8: boat
       9: traffic light
       10: fire hydrant
       11: stop sign
       12: parking meter
       13: bench
       14: bird
       15: cat
       16: dog
     * The NMS for each class
   * Set the parameters in roslaunch
     * topics
     * conf_threshold
     * IOU_threshold
     * GPU_workspace (bytes)
+    * model type
+  * Only use one shared inference stream for predicting on received images
+* For the first time you launch the node, it will take some time to convert the onnx model into engine model

+# Tested Enviroment
-## Current environment
+## Jetson Orin environment (Ubuntu20)
 Jetson Orin (Jetpack 5.0.2), CUDA, cuDNN, OPENCV are included

 ## Environment setup on Ubuntu 18.04
-Using the Cuda 11.4.4, CuDNN 8.2.2, TensorRT 8.2.1, OpenCV 4.5.2
+Using the Cuda 11.4.4, CuDNN 8.2.2, TensorRT 8.2.1, OpenCV 4.5.2, and Eigen 3.3.7
 Mainly following the [Cuda Cudnn Opencv Install](https://medium.com/@pydoni/how-to-install-cuda-11-4-cudnn-8-2-opencv-4-5-on-ubuntu-20-04-65c4aa415a7b)

 ### First remove all the cuda and cudnn and nvidia driver